fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl5.rst

 of the tutorial.
 In this chapter we added two control flow constructs, and used them to motivate a couple of aspects of the LLVM IR that are important for front-end implementors to know.
-In the next chapter of our saga, we will get a bit crazier and add `user-defined operators <OCamlLangImpl6.html>`_ to our poor innocent language.
+In the next chapter of our saga, we will getValue a bit crazier and add `user-defined operators <OCamlLangImpl6.html>`_ to our poor innocent language.

 Full Code Listing